TopiasHarjunpaa/C4AI/documentation/implementation.md

 3. Heuristic services
 4. AI services

-Game services are handled by classes [GameService](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/services/game_service.py) and [BoardService](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/services/board_service.py).
+Game services are handled by the classes [GameService](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/services/game_service.py) and [BoardService](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/services/board_service.py).
 These are handling updating game situations such as keeping up the board situations, player turns and terminal situations.
 Primary functionalities are:

 * `GameService` -class has `start_gameloop()` -method which starts the game loop, initializes the game situation, follows the player commands and forwards turns for the AI services.
 * During the initialization `BoardService` -class uses `reset()` -method to clear the game board.